-3.1 Firms are to be WV licensed Architectural or Engineering (A/E) firms and must be familiar with, and have a successful track record of providing such archaeological services.

-3.2 General Terms and Conditions:
+- 3.1 Firms are to be WV licensed firms and must be familiar with, and have a successful track record of providing such archaeological services. - 3.2 General Terms and Conditions:

-By signing and submitting the EOI, the successful firm agrees to be bound by all the terms contained in Section Three (3) of this EOI.

-3.2.1 Conflict of Interest:
+By signing and submitting the EOI, the successful firm agrees to be bound by all the terms contained in Section Three (3) of this EOI. - 3.2.1 Conflict of Interest: